liz-kavalski-401-advanced-javascript/lab-44-docs/README.md

 The Documentation were easy to read.
 It can be in a JS file or Vue, hance can be confusing.
 Unlike React which uses a JXS, Vue use more of a 'templete' which uses  HTML tags and for some  make it more easier to read.

 #### Systems Requirements
-Accorinf to the [Installation](https://vuejs.org/v2/guide/installation.html) their are many ways to install vue.
+Accoring to the [Installation](https://vuejs.org/v2/guide/installation.html) their are many ways to install vue.
 As of right now Vue does not support IE8(aka 'Internet Explorer 8) and below, due to using ECMAScript 5/ES5.
 Above and beyond 'node' and 'linux', what dependencies or core requirements exist for this framework?
 Can it play at AWS/Heroku?
 Does it require a certain database?

 #### Ramp-Up Projections